resilmesh2/Landing-Page/README.md

 # Landing-Page
-Simple landing page for Resilmesh - includes links to main components and other useful resources.
+Simple landing page for Resilmesh - cards with links to main components and other useful resources.

+Collection of components is stored in `src/data/entries.json`, their schema is defined in `src/content.config.ts`.

+## Docker setup

+1. `docker build -t resilmesh-landing-page .`
+2. `docker run -p 8181:8181 resilmesh-landing-page`

-## 🧞 Commands
+## 🧞 Supported commands

 All commands are run from the root of the project, from a terminal: